 Non-Spinning Reserve (Non- Spin) Service Reference: Protocol Section 2 a.
-Off-Line Generation Resource capacity, or reserved capacity from On- Line Generation Resources, capable of being ramped to a specified output level within 30 minutes, and operating at a specified output for the entire duration of the Non- Spin obligation. b.
-Controllable Load Resources that are capable of ramping to an ERCOT- instructed consumption level within 30 minutes and consuming at the ERCOT- instructed level for the entire duration of the Non-Spin Deployed in response to loss- of-Resource contingencies, Load forecasting error, or other contingency events on the system.
+Off-Line Generation Resource or ESR capacity, or reserved capacity from On-Line Generation Resources or ESRs, capable of being ramped to a specified output level within 30 minutes, and operating at a specified output for the entire duration of the Non- Spin obligation. b.
+Controllable Load Resources that are capable of ramping to an ERCOT- instructed consumption level within 30 minutes and consuming at the ERCOT- instructed level for the entire duration of the Non-Spin obligation.
+Deployed in response to loss-of-Resource contingencies, Load forecasting error, or other contingency events on the system.
 See Protocol Section 6.5.7.6.2.3, Non-Spinning Reserve Service Deployment.
-Voltage Support Service (VSS) Reference: Protocol Section 3.15, Voltage Support obligation.
-Reactive capability of a Generation Resource that is required to maintain transmission and distribution voltages on the ERCOT Transmission Grid within acceptable limits.
-All Generation Resources with a gross rating greater than 20 MVA shall provide VSS.
+Voltage Support Service (VSS) Reference: Protocol Section 3.15, Voltage Support Reactive capability of a Generation Resource or ESR that is required to maintain transmission and distribution voltages on the ERCOT Transmission Grid within acceptable limits.
+All Generation Resources and ESRs with a gross rating greater than 20 MVA shall provide VSS.
 Direct the scheduling of VSS by providing Voltage Profiles at the point of interconnection.
-The Generation Resource is obligated to maintain the published voltage profile within its Corrected Unit Reactive Limit (CURL).
+The Generation Resource or ESR is obligated to maintain the published voltage profile within its Corrected Unit Reactive Limit (CURL).
 Black Start Service (BSS) Reference: Protocol Section 3.14.2, Black Start The provision of Generation Resources under a Black Start Agreement, which are capable of self-starting without support from within ERCOT in the event of a Partial Blackout or Blackout.
 Provide emergency Dispatch Instructions to begin restoration to a secure operating state after a Partial Blackout or Blackout.
-Reliability Must- Run (RMR) Service Reference: Protocol The provision of Generation Resource capacity and energy under an RMR Agreement.
+Reliability Must- Run (RMR) Service The provision of Generation Resource capacity and energy under an RMR Agreement.
 Enter into contractual agreements to retain units required for reliable operations.
-Direct the operation of those units that otherwise would not
+Direct the operation of those

-Section 3.14.1, Reliability Must Run operate and that are necessary to provide reliable operations. --- -- --
+Reference: Protocol Section 3.14.1, Reliability Must Run units that otherwise would not operate and that are necessary to provide reliable operations. -- ---